kwkou/815/includes/SecurityRX.md

 hand, the cloud intrinsically exposes more surface area for your application that can be potentially exploited by attackers.
 This is because many cloud technologies and services are exposed as end points vs. in-memory components.
-Azure storage, Service Bus, SQL Database (formerly SQL Azure), and many other services are accessible via their endpoints over the wire.
+Azure storage, 服务总线, SQL Database (formerly SQL Azure), and many other services are accessible via their endpoints over the wire.